SharkSnack/shiren-2/content/dungeons/4-shuten-trail-hard.md

 You'll want to prepare for the worst case scenario of Wolf Droid leveling up<br/>
 into a Gorilla Bot, or Ironhead leveling up into a Chainhead.

-Riceballs can't be found, so bring enough food to last the entire trip.<br/>
+Onigiri can't be found, so bring enough food to last the entire trip.<br/>
 There are usually many Heaven and Earth scrolls and Synthesis Pots,<br/>
 so it's a good area to visit to strengthen equipment if you're struggling in Onigashima.